MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 - The conference ID must meet the length in digits set on the audio conferencing bridge.
 You can't use alphabetic or special characters in conference IDs; only numbers can be used.

-- L’ID de conférence pour tous vos utilisateurs de conférence audio sera 7 chiffres par défaut et le nombre de chiffres ne peut pas être modifié.
+- L’ID de conférence de tous les utilisateurs de l’audioconférence sera 7 chiffres par défaut et le nombre de chiffres ne peut pas être modifié.

 ## <a name="want-to-know-how-to-manage-with-windows-powershell"></a>Comment utiliser Windows PowerShell pour gérer cette fonction ?